PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-13 18:06:27
+Last updated: 2024-04-13 18:07:00
-Random Quote: Things never work out the way you imagine they will. - Lucien
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a